 To help us navigate and identify the most salient human rights impacts, we conduct human rights due diligence both at Group and business unit (BU) levels.
-Human rights impact are also included in our materiality matrix.
+Human rights impact is also included in our materiality assessment.
 Our activities are guided by the UN Guiding Principles on Business and Human Rights and other international frameworks including the Universal Declaration on Human Rights and the ILO Core Conventions.

-See Telenor Annual Report 2019 – p.48.
-Further we conduct assessments related to e.g. specific projects, entry into new markets.
+See Telenor Annual Report 2020 – p.69.
+Further we conduct assessments related to e.g. specific projects, entry into new markets etc.